Recruiter Pet Peeves: No-nos on Personal Profile Pics, emails and voicemails

 LinkedIn Profile pictures.

 I get to see a lot of these every day and there is generally room for a lot of improvement.
-I also have seen more than my fare share of bad amateur photography from my time as founder of a UGC image agency called CitizenImage.
+I also have seen more than my fair share of bad amateur photography from my time as founder of a UGC image agency called CitizenImage.
 Here are a few ideas on what not to do and what to do in your Linkedin profile photo……

 - Get a professional profile picture of you as your working self.